-The Cross Brook Formation consists of grey-green weathering sandstone interstratified with less abundant grey-green weathering siltstone, shale and conglomerate and rare limestone.
-The Cross Brook Formation is not exposed in this map area, but further east it occurs along the southern flank of the Basin.
+The Cross Brook Formation consists of grey-green weathering sandstone interstratified with less abundant grey-green weathering siltstone, shale, conglomerate and rare limestone.
+The Formation can be distinguished from the Lochiel Formation by the abundance of igneous and metamorphic clasts that are clearly derived from the Meguma Terrane to the south.
 The sandstones are typically fine- to coarse-grained, micaceous, variably feldspathic, and locally contain varying amounts of granule-sized quartz and sedimentary/metasedimentary lithic fragments.
 They generally are thinly bedded and commonly display ripple crosslamination, and trough cross-stratification in sets up to 1 m thick.
-Pebble conglomerates are polymict, poorly sorted and framework supported.
+Pebble conglomerates are polymict, poorly sorted, and framework supported.
 Dominant clast types in the sandstones and conglomerates include psammite, pelite, micaceous granite, vein quartz and muscovite.
 Less abundant, sedimentary clasts include laminated carbonaceous mudstone (possibly of algal origin), siltstone, sandstone, carbonate and organic debris, all of which are interpreted as intrabasinal detritus.
 Most clasts are subangular to subrounded.
 Siltstone and shale beds are grey weathering, micaceous and display parallel lamination and ripple crosslamination.

 The West River St. Marys Formation consists of reddish-brown to grey-brown weathering conglomerate interstratified with grey-brown weathering sandstone.
 The Formation outcrops along the southern flank of the central and eastern portions of the Basin.
 The red-brown to grey-brown weathering conglomerate contains clasts ranging from pebbles to boulders.
-The rock is dominantly framework- to locally matrixsupported with a roughly 80:20 framework to matrix ratio.
+The rock is dominantly framework- to locally matrix-supported with a roughly 80:20 framework to matrix ratio.
 It is very poorly to poorly sorted, may contain imbricated pockets, or display crude inverse- to normal-grading.
 The conglomerate contains numerous, major scour surfaces and fines upward to large pebble-size in the top of the measured section.
 Basal contacts with sandstone lenses are erosional.
 Clast shape and size vary with composition.
 Sedimentary clasts are largest (sandstone to 90 cm, shale/siltstone to 6 cm) and are subrounded to subangular.
 Metasedimentary clasts are similar in shape, but generally smaller in size.
-Granite and quartz clasts are rounded to well-rounded, the latter reaching 30 cm in diameter.
+Granite and quartz clasts are rounded to well rounded, the quartz clasts reaching 30 cm in diameter.
 Sandstone clasts are dominantly grey-green weathering, fine- to medium-grained, micaceous and feldspathic.
 In some instances they exhibit postdepositional en echelon tension fractures.
 Clast counts also indicate that metasedimentary clasts are marginally more dominant in the west and sedimentary clasts are more dominant in the east.
-Metasedimentary clasts are dominantly dark grey weathering pelite, commonly with an inherited tectonic fabric.
+Metasedimentary clasts are dominantly dark-grey weathering pelite commonly with an inherited tectonic fabric.
 The matrix is grey-brown weathering, medium- to very coarse-grained, feldspathic, lithic sandstone.
-Conglomerates further upsection are finer grained and better organized, displaying imbrication and trough cross-stratification.
+Conglomerates further upsection are finer grained and better organized displaying imbrication and trough cross-stratification.
 In the eastern portion of the Basin, these conglomerates contain a significant amount of plant debris including fragments up to 30 cm long.
 Sandstone occurs as trough-shaped lenses up to approximately 2 m thick, characteristically 30-80 cm thick, with a minimum lateral extent of 15 m.
 The lenses are grey-green weathering, medium- to very coarse-grained, feldspathic and micaceous.
 Occasional interstratified pebbly or granulestone horizons occur.
 Scours, trough cross-stratification (sets to 30 cm), ripple cross-stratification and normal grading all occur in the sandstone.
 The number of sandstone lenses increases upsection.